 A simple ding repair kit is always a good thing to have on a surf trip.
 If you’re stranded somewhere remote with a badly dinged board, you’ll be really grateful to have a repair kit at hand.

 If you’re traveling to reef breaks that you’ve never surfed before, then you’ll need a pair of booties.
 Booties will protect your feet from sharp reefs and rocks, making your surf trip a lot more fun.
 The last thing you want is to get your feet all cut up after your first day in the water.
+If you are going to be surfing in very cold water then neoprene gloves are also advisable.

 This depends on where you’re going and what the water temperature will be.
 If you’re heading to warmer waters, then make sure you bring a rash vest along.
 This will prevent rashes with each long surf session, and it will offer some good sun protection.